-So, a bibliomemoir that manages to rise above these particular hurdles that afflict books of every genre and give us both a compelling life and subject(s) is certainly worth our consideration.
+So a bibliomemoir that manages to rise above these particular hurdles afflicting books of every genre and give us both a compelling life and subject(s) is certainly worth our consideration.

-Therefore, one cannot help but admire these authors who have the patience, fortitude and spirit to write earnestly, extensively and candidly about how specific books have defined their very existence, whether their thoughts and ideas add value to the overall experience of those books for future readers or not.
+So one cannot help but admire these authors who have the patience, fortitude, and spirit to write earnestly, extensively, and candidly about how specific books have defined their very existence, whether their thoughts and ideas add value to the overall experience of those books for future readers or not.

-Yet, let’s not ignore some of the charges of egregiousness that have been made against this genre (and, often, justifiably so): how they often degenerate into jeremiads of how we read now (as my rhetoric nearly did in trying to make my case for them above); self-indulgence over an indulgence of the targeted reader; cloying narcissism, sycophantic reverence; literary evangelism; pandering to generalities; confirming or reinforcing an accepted version of the book(s) and/or the world; and so on.
+Yet, let’s not ignore some of the justifiable charges of egregiousness that have been made against this genre: how they often degenerate into jeremiads of “how we read now” (as my rhetoric has almost done in trying to make my case above); self-indulgence over an indulgence of the targeted reader; cloying narcissism, sycophantic reverence; literary evangelism; pandering to generalities; confirming or reinforcing an accepted version of the book(s) and/or the world; and so on.